dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/execution_context.rst

 =================

 One of the most important objects in the system is the execution context.
-The execution context is threaded throughout the entire computation (via the ``info`` object passed to user code) and contains handles to logging facilities and external resources.
-Interactions with logging systems, databases, and external clusters (e.g. a Spark cluster) should be managed through the context.
+The execution context, the logger, and the resources are threaded throughout the entire computation ( via the ``info`` object passed to user code) and contains handles to logging facilities and external resources.
+Interactions with logging systems, databases, and external clusters (e.g. a Spark cluster) should be managed through these properties of the info object.

 This provides a powerful layer of indirection that allows a solid to abstract away its surrounding environment.
 Using an execution context allows the system and pipeline infrastructure to provide different implementations for different environments, giving the engineer the opportunity to design pipelines that can be executed on your local machine or your CI/CD pipeline as readily as your production cluster environment.

 Logging
 ~~~~~~~